-Homemade tomato soup is like, one of my top 10 favorite things.
-With a grilled cheese for dipping and lots of croutons…. it’s basically an edible cure for a really crap day.
+Homemade tomato soup is one of my top 10 favorite things.
+With a grilled cheese for dipping and lots of croutons… it’s basically an edible cure for a really crap day.

 If my memory serves me correctly, Ina Garten’s Tomato Basil Soup was one of the first recipes I ever made when I first got an interest in cooking (and was obsessed with Food Network).
 You can’t forget the good olive oil, ya know?
 Or else, Ina will hunt you down, cover you in said olive oil, and roast you to absolute perfection.

 She’s the ideal mix of intimidating and relatable, if relatable was having a mansion with the most epic garden in the Hamptons.
 If I could be one celebrity chef for a day

 lifetime, it would be her without a doubt.
 Jeffrey is the luckiest man on earth if you ask me.

 Long story short, this soup makes me feel like Ina Garten and it can do the same for you.

 - 2 1/2 pounds of tomatoes, halved lengthwise

 - 6 whole cloves garlic, peeled and smashed